Durability and biodegradability

 Use and end of life

-Biodegradability refers to the ability of an object to be naturally decomposed by living organisms, primarily bacteria or fungi, within a reasonable timeframe.
-At Cévène, we have set this reasonable timeframe to a maximum of one year.
-Why one year?
-To allow for a normal cycle of seasons to pass.
+Biodegradability is the ability of a material to be broken down by living organisms within a defined timeframe.
+At Cévène, we set this limit at a maximum of one year, allowing a full cycle of seasons to pass.

-However, we want to emphasize that biodegradability should not be an excuse to discard our clothes in nature.
-Recycling is always the best option.
+Biodegradability is not an excuse to abandon clothing in nature.
+Recycling remains the best option.

-With this in mind, all our garments are designed to be easily recyclable.
-We use fabrics made of a single material (for example, 100% wool), avoiding blends like cotton and elastane that complicate the recycling process.
+For this reason, our garments are designed to be easily recyclable.
+We favour single-material constructions, such as 100% wool, and avoid blends like cotton and elastane that complicate recycling.